rbutera03/WalkPointURI/business/UserResarch.md

 **Supporting Data:** 95.8% of 24 respondents agreed that personalized walking routes would be helpful in navigating the campus efficiently.

-**Team Action (if any):** Incorporate personalized walking route functionality into the WalkPoint app, prioritizing this feature for further development based on positive feedback from the focus group.
+**Team Action:** Incorporate personalized walking route functionality into the WalkPoint app, prioritizing this feature for further development based on positive feedback from the focus group.